ActivityPub hot take

 Also, RSS/Atom is way, way easier to implement a client for than ActivityPub.
 And way easier to make consuming services for.
 And way easier to make generators for.
 Anyone can join in on RSS/Atom with very simple tools – even a text editor.
 You can parse RSS/Atom with a shell script if you want.
 (Not that I’d recommend this, though; please use something like SimplePie or feedparser.)

 You know what’s also great?
 You can adapt walled-garden things to RSS and thus make it available with whatever subscription engine you want.
-ActivityPub needs things to already speak ActivityPub, and be way more, well, active to do anything with it; the current story for adapting content to ActivityPub involves running a Mastodon instance and a bot to repost things to Mastodon, which then just posts a link that people have to click on without any useful metadata to see unless there happens to be an OpenGraph tag on the destination link and the Mastodon client understands OpenGraph, and so on.
+And this can all happen even with a cron job that runs a simple shell script that emits a static file!
+Whereas ActivityPub needs things to already speak ActivityPub, and be way more, well, active to do anything with it, including all of the basic verbs requiring POST requests; the current story for adapting content to ActivityPub involves running a Mastodon instance and a bot to repost things to Mastodon, which then just posts a link that people have to click on without any useful metadata to see unless there happens to be an OpenGraph tag on the destination link and the Mastodon client understands OpenGraph, and so on.

 Basically, don’t write off Atom or RSS as protocols for sharing just yet.
 It has a lot more going for it than you might think.